top of page

 Responsible for (1) understanding and advising upon enterprise risk factors and mitigating strategies and (2) overseeing our competitive solicitation for services and credit support required to launch and operate Community Power programs for our members.

-6. Director Nick Devonshire
+6. Clyde Carson, Director

 Key Documents